 Found Footage: Cinema Exposed

-With Found Footage: Cinema Exposed, EYE will officially move into its new 1,200-square-metre exhibition space.
-The exhibition shows how artists and filmmakers make use of the nearly inexhaustible reservoir of images that can be found in film archives, on Internet, TV and DVD.
+With Found Footage: Cinema Exposed, EYE officially moved into its new 1,200-square-metre exhibition space.
+The exhibition showed how artists and filmmakers make use of the nearly inexhaustible reservoir of images that can be found in film archives, on Internet, TV and DVD.

-Found Footage: Cinema Exposed forms the spectacular kick-off of the coming series of exhibitions that will be held in EYE’s new building on the banks of the River IJ.
+Found Footage: Cinema Exposed formed the spectacular kick-off of the coming series of exhibitions that will be held in EYE’s new building on the banks of the River IJ.

-Found Footage: Cinema Exposed was curated by Jaap Guldemond, director of exhibitions at EYE Film Institute Netherlands.
+Found Footage: Cinema Exposed is curated by Jaap Guldemond, director of exhibitions at EYE.